• Providing greater access to nutritious food in the community

 Community Design for Physical Activity

-Bike Cleveland will serve as the lead for the Physical Activity strategy, convening community partners who are contributing to efforts to increase physical activity.
+Bike Cleveland will serve as the lead for the physical activity strategy, working with community partners who aim to increase physical activity and make streets safer for all.

 Learn more